United Nations Parliamentary Assembly: 1990s-2000s

 On 9 February 2010, a resolution of an international conference of sitting and former judges of the supreme courts of over 30 countries that took place in Lucknow, India, called for a revision of the United Nations Charter and for the establishment of a world parliament.

 In 2013, the East African Legislative Assembly passed a resolution supporting the establishment of a UNPA, and urged the East African Community to take the initiative to promote the development of a common African position in support of the envisaged Parliamentary Assembly.
-The resolution, which argued that a UNPA would improve the UN's transparency, accountability and effectiveness, was proposed by Mike Sebalu and supported by Makongoro Nyerere, Frederic Ngenzebuhoro, Adam Kimbisa, Dan Kidega, Nusura Tiperu, and Abubakar Zein Abubakar.
+The resolution, which argued that a UNPA would improve the UN's transparency, accountability, and effectiveness, was proposed by Mike Sebalu and supported by Makongoro Nyerere, Frederic Ngenzebuhoro, Adam Kimbisa, Dan Kidega, Nusura Tiperu, and Abubakar Zein Abubakar.

+The Commission on Global Security, Justice and Governance, chaired by former U.S. Secretary of State Madeleine Albright and former Nigerian Foreign Minister Ibrahim Gambari, has called for the creation of a United Nations Parliamentary Network "to raise greater awareness and participation by strengthening the voices of legislators in global institutions."
+The commission proposes that this Network "would be similar in initial composition to the Parliamentary Network on the World Bank and International Monetary Fund and the Parliamentary Conference on the World Trade Organization".

+2020s

 In July 2018, the European Parliament adopted a recommendation to the European Council endorsing a proposal for the establishment of a United Nations Parliamentary Assembly.

+Supporters have set forth possible UNPA implementations, including promulgation of a new treaty; creation of a UNPA as a subsidiary body of the UN General Assembly; and evolution of a UNPA from the Inter-Parliamentary Union or another non-governmental organization.
+Several proposals for apportionment of votes have been raised to address disparities in population and economic power of UN members.
+CUNPA advocates initially gave the UNPA advisory powers and gradually increased its authority over the UN system.

 Implementation

-Five options for creating a UN Parliamentary Assembly have been proposed in various assessments.
-Alfred-Maurice de Zayas, the United Nations Independent Expert on the Promotion of a Democratic and Equitable International Order summarizes several options as:
+Five options for creating a UN Parliamentary Assembly have variously been proposed by proponents.
+Alfred-Maurice de Zayas, the United Nations Independent Expert on the Promotion of a Democratic and Equitable International Order, summarizes several options as:

 Amending the UN Charter

 Amending the UN Charter, possibly through a Charter Review Conference under Article 109 of the UN Charter, is a commonly cited possibility, including by Louis Sohn and Grenville Clark in their 1958 book World Peace Through World Law.
 According to Pat Orvis of the Foreign Policy Association, this path is difficult because it requires ratification by two-thirds of UN members, including all five permanent members of the Security Council.
-There have been only five amendments to the UN Charter since 1945, and none of them were done through the Article 109 process.
+There have been only five amendments to the UN Charter since 1945, and none of them were done through the Article 109 process, though one was to Article 109 itself.